deep-security/chef-agent/README.md

 1. Make your changes
 1. Submit a PR with an explanation of what/why/cavaets/etc.

 We'll review and work with you to make sure that the fix gets pushed out quickly.
+For further help, please contact maintainer email deepsecurityopensource@trendmicro.com.